-What happens to my older data sources when I open them in 2020.2 and later versions?
+What happens to my older data sources when I open them in Tableau version 2020.2 and later?

 The data is migrated without changes and you can continue to use the workbook as you did before.

-When you open a pre-2020.2 workbook or data source in a 2020.2 version of Tableau, your data source will appear as a single logical table in the canvas with the name "Migrated Data".
+When you open a pre-2020.2 workbook or data source in Tableau version 2020.2 and later, your data source will appear as a single logical table in the canvas with the name "Migrated Data".
 You can rename the Migrated Data table.

 Your original, denormalized data may have been originally built from one or more tables using joins and unions.
-When you open the data source in Tableau 2020.2, Tableau migrates the denormalized data model to a single logical table in the new data model to ensure that your data and workbooks are migrated without changes.
+When you open the data source in Tableau version 2020.2 and later, Tableau migrates the denormalized data model to a single logical table in the new data model to ensure that your data and workbooks are migrated without changes.